 The third step is to launch the project on integrated management and development of the Wuyuan Bay.
-With the objectives of restoring, as much as possible, the ecological environments and of building up coastal seascape inside the bay, the project aims at making a total area of 10.76 km2 under planning, dredging sediment in an area of 3.84 million m2, restoring 1.3 km2 of water surface and building 7.3 km of bayring road.
+With the objectives of restoring, as much as possible, the ecological environments and of building up coastal seascape inside the bay, the project aims at making a total area of 10.76 km2 under planning, dredging sediment in an area of 3.84 million m2, restoring 1.3 km2 of water surface and building a 7.3 km bay- ring road.

-In 2006, Xiamen Municipality has launched the management project for the Xiamen Eastern waters for greater improvement of its ecological and environment quality.
+In 2006, Xiamen Municipality launched a management project for the Xiamen Eastern waters for improvement of the area's ecological and environment quality.
 It is estimated that with the accomplishment of the project, the tidal capacity will increase by 44 million m3 and the capability of water exchange will be enhanced by 30 percent.
 The project aims to build up a beautiful urban coastline.